Johnny (2022 film)

 Johnny is a 2022 Polish biographical drama film directed by Daniel Jaroszek and based on the life of Jan Kaczkowski, a Catholic priest who ran a hospice in Puck.
-It premiered at the Gdynia Film Festival on 12 September 2022 before receiving a theatrical release in Poland on 23 September 2022.
+It premiered at the Polish Film Festival on 12 September 2022 before receiving a theatrical release in Poland on 23 September 2022.

 Premise

 Patryk Galewski, an ex-criminal, receives a court order to work at a hospice in Puck.
 There, meets Fr.
 Jan Kaczkowski, the compassionate priest who runs the hospice and who himself is dying of cancer.